Russian attack on Kiev injures 13 as allies pledge more military aid

 Ukraine is at a crucial point in the war triggered by Russia's all-out invasion in February 2022, amid reports of ammunition shortages and difficulty in recruiting new soldiers for frontline operations.
 Morale was dented in February when the industrial town of Avdiivka fell to the Russians after a long and devastating battle.

-However, Britain's Ministry of Defence reported on Thursday that Russian advances had slowed in recent weeks, "likely partially due to heavy losses sustained in the Avdiivka camapign."
+However, Britain's Ministry of Defence reported on Thursday that Russian advances had slowed in recent weeks, "likely partially due to heavy losses sustained in the Avdiivka campaign."

-"The situation remainds unstable, with Ukrainian shortages of personnel and munitions likely limiting their ability to hold positions," the British ministry warned on X, formerly Twitter, in its latest intelligence update.
+"The situation remains unstable, with Ukrainian shortages of personnel and munitions likely limiting their ability to hold positions," the British ministry warned on X, formerly Twitter, in its latest intelligence update.

+In Brussels, EU leaders agreed that the revenues of Russian assets frozen in the EU should be used for the benefit of Ukraine as it resists the Russian invasion.
+Their declaration provides for "the possibility of funding military support" using the seized revenues.

+At a press conference after the decision was announced, European Council President Charles Michel said the declaration left room for the "specificities" of neutral countries.

 Meanwhile, several EU states are rallying behind a Czech initiative to procure 800,000 artillery shells for Ukraine from countries outside the European Union.